-710 Education Capstone Seminar (3) F (Prerequisites: APRN 501, 502, 503, 504).
+710 Education Capstone Seminar (3) F. (Prerequisites: APRN 501, 502, 503, 504, 604, 605, 606, 607, 708, 709, and EDUC 621 or Permission of the Department.)
 This seminar course addresses academic environment, career and portfolio development, as well as future trends for nursing education and nurse educators.
 Students will develop a professional plan and skills in interviewing and presentation.

-713 Executive Practicum (3:9) (Prerequisites: APRN 501, 502, 503) This practicum course will expose learners to a leadership role and assist the learner to develop a healthcare capstone plan.
+713 Executive Practicum (3:9) (Prerequisites: APRN 501, 502, 503.)
+S. This practicum course will expose learners to a leadership role and assist the learner to develop a healthcare capstone plan.
 Learners will work individually with a preceptor and faculty advisor and develop their own leadership plan that can be completed and presented.

-DOCTORATE OF NURSING PRACTICE (DNP)
+DOCTOR OF NURSING PRACTICE (DNP)